MeaneyLab/PRSoS/README.md

 ```

 ## What this pipeline does
-+ Match the strand alignment between genotype and GWAS data, and then
++ Match the strand alignment between genotype and GWAS data (by default), and then
-+ Calculate PRS from the genotype data set (in .gen or .vcf file format), weighted by the associated effect size in the GWAS, using specified or an indicated range of association p-value thresholds
++ Calculate PRS from the genotype data set (in .gen or .vcf file format), weighted by the associated effect size and subsetted by the selected associated p-value thresholds in the GWAS

 ## What this pipeline cannot do
 + Perform quality control of genotype data